jon-hall/node-intro/3-chat/README.md

 });

 // The default task cleans THEN builds, the array syntax used for 'build'
-// runs tasks in parralel, so we use 'run-sequence' to make them sequential gulp.task('default', function(done) {
+// runs tasks in parallel, so we use 'run-sequence' to make them sequential gulp.task('default', function(done) {
     runSequence('clean', 'build', done);
 });